Posted on

 A Glowing Example of Progress

-So, next time you’re browsing the garden center, keep an eye out for those glowing petals.
-They might just light up more than your garden—they could spark a newfound appreciation for the marvels of science.
+Next time you visit a garden center, look for glowing petals.
+They might not just brighten your garden¢â‚¬â€they could spark a new love for science.

 Native American Gardening: The Three Sisters

-Planting a garden with “The Three Sisters Crops” is a great way to incorporate Native American gardening practices into your outdoor space.
+Planting a garden with ¢â‚¬Å“The Three Sisters Crops¢â‚¬Â is a great way to incorporate Native American gardening practices into your outdoor space.
 The Three Sisters refers to the traditional companion planting technique of growing corn, squash, and beans together in the same plot.
 This method was used by many North American Indigenous peoples to ensure the plants worked symbiotically and yielded a larger harvest.

 The Three Sisters crops have an interesting history.
 According to some Native American creation stories, these three crops were given as gifts alongside fire and pottery from their respective creators.
 Corn, squash, and beans are all easy-to-grow vegetables that thrive in warm climates with plenty of sunshine.
 Growing them together can also help maximize space since they all take up relatively little room compared to other vegetables such as tomatoes or peppers.